 • Consistent application of data quality and data governance requirements across a business improves cooperation and eases future data integration efforts.

-• Data and process transparency in the mesh eliminate departmental pools of unconnected siloed data.
+• Data and process transparency in the mesh eliminates departmental pools of unconnected, siloed data.

 • Businesses get more value from their data because federating it across the organization enables better data-driven decision-making.